 Designated Safeguarding Leads

-- Lead DSL: Mr Paddy Gallagher (Deputy Vice Principal) is the qualified school
+- Lead DSL: Mr Paddy Gallagher (Deputy Vice Principal) and Miss Katy Woodcock who are qualified.

 - All have received appropriate training and support for this role.